Guidelines for Session Chairs and Assistants

 If a presentation is withdrawn, a presenter does not arrive, or a presentation finishes early, do not bring the next presentation forward.
 Use the time for questions or a short break.
 Delegates will be planning to come to presentations based on the published session times.

 Speakers were requested to provide short biographical sketches in advance of the meeting.
 These should have been provided to you either by email or as printed copies on the stage.

 The objective is to give speakers the maximum time for their presentations.
 Therefore, introductions by session chairs shall be brief.
 If the provided biographical sketch is lengthy, then mention the highlights rather than reading the entire sketch verbatim.

 Please use the desk microphone for speaker introductions and your own questions.
 Please turn on/off your microphone manually.

-Speakers should return their microphone to the sound table or session aide promptly after their talk is done so it can be available for another speaker.
+Speakers should return their microphone to the sound table or session assistant promptly after their talk is done so it can be available for another speaker.
 We have two earpiece mics per room to share between speakers.